Anonymous Parse caching

 When the remap helps

 • API workloads with a small set of hot queries.
 A handful of unique SELECT / INSERT shapes shared across thousands of clients.
-Pool-cache hit rate near 100 %, planner runs once per backend per query, scales linearly with concurrency.
+Pool-cache hit rate near 100 %, planner runs once per backend per query shape, and later calls go through Bind against already prepared backend state.

-• Drivers that pin to anonymous prepared. lib/pq, libpq PQexecParams, JDBC's serverPreparedStatementType=NONE.
+• Drivers that pin to anonymous prepared. lib/pq, libpq PQexecParams, pgjdbc before the prepareThreshold is reached.
 Without the remap they would re-plan on every call.

 • Mixed pools where named and anonymous coexist.
-Anonymous statements get the same plan-cache benefit as named ones, without growing the per-client client cache.
+Anonymous statements get the same plan-cache benefit as named ones, without growing the per-client named cache.

 When the remap doesn't help